fisikon

 d) Ensuring the functioning (integration) of the internal energy market, which is estimated to create a healthy and safe investment environment which will fund the development of infrastructure as well as provide the possibility to consumers to enjoy “value for money” energy services.
 The creation of competitive energy markets, taking into consideration the particularities of each Member State (eg. SGEI), as well as security of supply requirements, will contribute to the integration of the internal energy market.

-The aforementioned policies aiming at the integration of the internal energy market have taken place gradually through consecutive legislative measures (“energy packages”) adopted between 1998 and 2009.
+The aforementioned policies aiming at the integration of the internal energy market have taken place gradually through consecutive legislative measures (“energy packages”) adopted.
 To date, these legislative packages are as follows:

 The 1st energy package (1998-2003), which primarily comprises Directives pertaining to common rules for the internal energy markets for electricity and natural gas, established the national regulatory authorities and introduced the right of Third Party Access (TPA), as well as the obligation for accounting and operational unbundling.
 It is noted that each Member State was allowed to choose on its own the necessary regulatory measures as well as the market design depending on the particular structural and operational conditions.
 The national regulatory authorities were given the ever so important role of market supervision and monitoring of compliance with the above principles and of regulation of the electricity supply tariffs.
 In this context, Directive 98/30/EC concerning common rules for the internal market in natural gas was issued.